-As explained earlier, in one dimension (1D), any dyadic range-sum $S[l, u)$, {\it no matter what} the target distribution is, can be computed by performing $O(\log\Delta)$ \emph{binary splits} along the path from the root $S[0, \Delta)$ to the node $S[l, u)$ in the dyadic simulation tree (DST).
-Since we have just {\it efficiently} generalized the Gaussian-DST approach (equivalent to the HWT-based approach) to any dimension $d \ge 2$, we wonder whether we can do the same for all target distributions.
-By ``efficiently'', we mean that a generalized solution should be able to compute any $d$D range-sum in $O(\log^d\Delta)$ time and space like in the Gaussian case.
+As explained in~\autoref{sec:dst1D}, in one dimension (1D), any dyadic range-sum $S[l, u)$, {\it no matter what} the target distribution is, can be computed by performing $O(\log\Delta)$ \emph{binary splits} along the path from the root $S[0, \Delta)$ to the node $S[l, u)$ along the dyadic simulation tree (DST).
+Since we have just {\it computationally efficiently} generalized the Gaussian-DST approach (equivalent to the HWT-based approach in the 1D Gaussian case) to any dimension $d \ge 2$, we wonder whether we can do the same for all target distributions.
+By ``computationally efficiently'', we mean that a generalized solution should be able to compute any $d$D range-sum in $O(\log^d\Delta)$ time like in the Gaussian case.

 Unfortunately, it appears hard, if not impossible, to generalize the DST approach to $d$D for arbitrary target distributions.
 We have identified a sufficient condition on the target distribution for such an efficient generalization to exist.
-We prove the sufficiency by proposing a DST-based universal algorithmic framework, to be described in~\autoref{sec:2ddyasim}, that solves the $d$D-ERS problem for any target distribution satisfying this condition.
-Unfortunately, so far only two distributions, namely Gaussian and Poisson, are known to satisfy this condition, as will be elaborated in~\autoref{sec:casepositive}.
-We will also describe in~\autoref{sec:casenegative} two example distributions that do not satisfy this sufficient condition, namely Cauchy and Rademacher.
+We prove the sufficiency by proposing a DST-based universal algorithmic framework (described in~\autoref{sec:2ddyasim} in the interest of space) that solves the $d$D-ERS problem for any target distribution satisfying this condition.
+Unfortunately, so far only two distributions, namely Gaussian and Poisson, are known to satisfy this condition, as is elaborated in~\autoref{sec:casepositive}.
+We also describe in~\autoref{sec:casenegative} two example distributions that do not satisfy this sufficient condition, namely Cauchy and Rademacher.
 In the following, we specify this condition and explain why it is ``almost necessary''.